FRidh/python-on-nix/tutorial.md

 # Python on Nix

-You're Python dev, and recently you've heard about [Nix](http://nixos.org/nix/).
+You're a Python dev, and recently you've heard about [Nix](http://nixos.org/nix/).
 Immediately convinced by sane package management you decide you want to start using Nix.
 But before you do so, there's still an important question that you want an answer to. **How does Nix affect my Python development workflow?**